Fwuffie/GPT3IsAGoodSoftwareEngineer/ReadMe.md

 # GPT3 Is A Good Software Engineer

-A GPT3 App to simplify and automate the tedium of replying to the same questions over and over during job searches.
+A GPT3 App to automate job applications.

 ## Getting Started
 1. Create a Py Env with `python3 -m venv env` then activate